langflow-ai/langflow/docs/docs/integrations/notion/list-pages.md

 # List Pages

-Langflow allows you to extend its functionality with custom components.
-The `NotionListPages ` component is designed to query a Notion database with filtering and sorting.
+The `NotionListPages` component queries a Notion database with filtering and sorting.
 It provides a convenient way to integrate Notion database querying capabilities into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/post-database-query)